redhat-cop/ocp4-helpernode/README.md

 There is a sample [kickstart](docs/examples/helper-ks.cfg) file that is used during testing, if you'd like to automate the initial install of the OS.

-Once the base OS is installed, login and install `ansible` and `git`, then glone this repo.
+Once the base OS is installed, login and install `ansible` and `git`, then clone this repo.

 ```
 yum -y install ansible git